Justin Morgan became far more famous for the horse he owned than for the brilliant music he wrote.

 Justin Morgan died of tuberculosis in 1798, three years after he sold Figure.
 He left five children.
 Two had died before reaching adulthood.
 He wrote one of his hymns, Amanda, on the death of his infant daughter.

 Morgan’s musical compositions, known as psalmody, are complex with elaborate repetitions of a theme.
 They take great skill to execute.

 Morgan’s music was popular with Congregational and Baptist churches throughout New England.
 Today his compositions are viewed as outstanding original folk music.

 Some of his songs were printed in tune books published by others and sold widely.
-They fell out of style in the cities around 1810, when European music came into fashion.
+They then fell out of style in the cities around 1810, when European music came into fashion.
 Social snobs made fun of the rustic New England psalmody.

 Conductor Leopold Stokowski led the Houston Symphony Orchestra in Fantasy on a Hymn Tune (listen to it here.
-The Ebenezer Church choir in Dunwoody, Ga., performed his hymn Mongomery (watch it here.)
+The Ebenezer Church choir in Dunwoody, Ga., performed his hymn Montgomery (watch it here.)
 Amanda has been performed by Czech choral group Ensemble Versus.